retostauffer/wetterturnier-backend/docs/dbtables.rst

 columns (e.g,. temperature observations, cloud cover observations, ...).

 The ``live`` table is a rolling database containing the latest observations for all incoming stations.
-The script :ref:`Concuela.py <script-Concuela>` cleans the database from time to time moving the observations for some specific stations into the :ref:`archive <table-archive>` database table and deletes all others.
+This is a rolling database, older observations are deleted from time to time whereof the data for some selected stations are moved into the :ref:`archive <table-archive>` database table.

-.. todo:: Rename Concuela!

 .. include:: dbtables/live.rsx